Dry White Wines

 Please click on the various types of wines to see their flavor profile and description.

-This is our premium white, similar in style to the lighter white wines of Burgundy and Muscadet.
-Crisp, clean and balanced.
-Named after the matriarch of the family, Carmella.
+after the matriarch of the family, Carmella.
 After six years, these vines are coming into their own and finding their balance.

 Seyval